 Because of the wide variety of begonia types, enthusiasts divide the genus into different types to help keep them straight.
 Brad Thompson, a begonia expert, offers the following divisions for begonias:

 - Cane type.
 These grow from straight, sometimes brittle stems and are prized for both their blooms and their foliage.
 The very popular and beautiful angel wing and dragon wing begonias are cane-type begonias.
 These hybrids generally feature clusters of pendant flowers that appear throughout the year.

 - Shrub type.
 Shrub begonias grow in mounding piles from multiple stems.
 They range in size from small to huge plants that would dwarf a full-grown man.
 These are not as common as cane-type begonias.

 - Rhizomatous.
 Rhizomatous begonias grow from thick underground rhizomes.
 These types of begonias are popular for their beautiful leaf shapes and colors, with leaves that can attain massive size under the right conditions.
 These are very popular plants and include some of the most commonly cultivated indoor begonias.

 - Semperflorens.
-These are the common wax begonias, so called because of the waxy appearance of their leaves.
+These are the common wax begonias because of the waxy appearance of their leaves.
 In temperate areas, these are grown as annuals, but they are perennial shrubs in warmer areas.
-Wax begonias have been bred with pink, white and red flowers, either in single or double blooms.
+Wax begonias have been bred with pink, white, and red flowers, either in single or double blooms.
 Although they are most commonly grown outdoors, they can be grown indoors.